 The Hyundai Ioniq 5 can output 3.6 kW of power for V2L applications.
 This vehicle also provides a prime example of the maximized interior space in a typical EV.
 With flat battery packs replacing large drivetrain components of gas-powered cars like the engine, transmission and driveshaft tunnel running the length of the car, designers have more space to work with.

 Case in point: The “compact” Ioniq 5 has a long wheelbase – four inches longer than the gas-powered Hyundai Palisade SUV, which has three rows of seating – resulting in more legroom and the same amount of cargo space as a Mustang Mach-E. Plus, front seat occupants can exit the vehicle from either side after sliding the center console rearward, something that can’t be done in a gas-powered car.
 In short, an EV that looks small on the outside is roomier than you’d think on the inside!

 Kia’s sporty new compact crossover borrows Hyundai’s modular platform, so it too promises up to 3.6 kW of V2L power transfer and V2V capability.
 While it’s a sibling of the Ioniq 5, the EV6 is slightly more efficient than the Hyundai due to its more aerodynamic shape.
-Some estimates claim the EV6 will start at $45,000, while the Ioniq 5 has a base price of $40,925.

 When will bidirectionality be enabled over CCS charging?